Children's Hospital of Philadelphia: Second location 1866–1916

-Third hospital 1916–74
+Third location 1916–1974

-Construction adjacent to the second hospital began in 1913 and the first unit was opened in 1916 extending toward 18th and Bainbridge Streets.
+Construction adjacent to the second hospital began in 1913, and the first unit was opened in 1916, extending toward 18th and Bainbridge Streets.

-In 1919 the hospital became affiliated with the University of Pennsylvania School of Medicine.
+In 1919, the hospital became affiliated with the University of Pennsylvania School of Medicine.
 The affiliation became steadily closer over the next 17 years, with the Children's Hospital becoming identical to the pediatric department of the school of medicine, with most of the attending physicians appointed jointly to both institutions.